 Samuel C. Parks

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Abraham Lincoln - Eighth Judicial District (within shouting distance of this marker); Logan County Circuit Court (within shouting distance of this marker); Lincoln Rustic Scene of Conspiracy (within shouting distance of this marker); This Lot was Owned by Abraham Lincoln (about 300 feet away, measured in a direct line); The Lincoln House (about 400 feet away); Centennial Park (about 500 feet away); Abraham Lincoln and Lincoln, Illinois (about 500 feet away); Lincoln's Lincoln (about 500 feet away).
+Abraham Lincoln - Eighth Judicial District (within shouting distance of this marker); Lincoln Rallies the People (within shouting distance of this marker); Logan County's Civil War Dead (within shouting distance of this marker); Lincoln Rustic Scene of Conspiracy (within shouting distance of this marker); Logan County Circuit Court (about 300 feet away, measured in a direct line); This Lot was Owned by Abraham Lincoln (about 300 feet away); The Lincoln House (about 400 feet away); Lincoln's Lot (about 400 feet away).
 Touch for a list and map of all markers in Lincoln.

 Credits.
-This page was last revised on November 17, 2019.
-This page originally submitted on October 11, 2008, by Al Wolf of Veedersburg, Indiana.
+This page was last revised on October 11, 2021.
+It was originally submitted on October 11, 2008, by Al Wolf of Veedersburg, Indiana.
 This page has been viewed 2,112 times since then and 70 times this year.
-Photos: 1, 2, 3. submitted on October 11, 2008, by Al Wolf of Veedersburg, Indiana. • Kevin W. was the editor who published this page.
+Photos: 1. submitted on October 11, 2008, by Al Wolf of Veedersburg, Indiana.
+2. submitted on July 1, 2021, by Larry Gertner of New York, New York.
+3, 4. submitted on October 11, 2008, by Al Wolf of Veedersburg, Indiana.
+5. submitted on January 6, 2021, by Larry Gertner of New York, New York. • Kevin W. was the editor who published this page.